What to do in Montrose Houston

 1019 Commerce Street, Suite 200, Houston, TX 77002

 Between Allen Parkway and Memorial Drive, Buffalo Bayou Park’s 160 acres stretch from Shepherd Drive to Sabine Street, making it one of the country’s finest urban green areas.
 Download the Buffalo Bayou Guide below to experience all the natural splendor the bayou has to offer.
-Use the map to help you navigate the many parks and historic locations along the canal. – buffalobayou.org
+Use the map to help you navigate the canal’s many parks and historic locations. – buffalobayou.org

 Education: Learning Opportunities